Home

 Mccully-Moiliili Public Library at Hawaii State Public Library System - Mccully-Moiliili Public Library 2211 South King Street, Honolulu, HI 96826 Maintains information resources, i.e. books, magazines, musical recordings, video and audio tapes, State and County government documents and Hawaiiana materials.
 Provides fax service to send messages to State legislators.
 Provides access to wi-fi and telephone reference service.
 (808) 973-1099 www.librarieshawaii.org

-Mckinley Community School for Adults - Farrington Campus at State of Hawaii-Dept of Education-Mckinley Community School for Adults-Farringto 1564 North King Street U-101, Honolulu, HI 96817 Mckinley Community School for Adults (MCSA) - Farrington Campus provides adults with basic, remedial, and continuing education opportunities.
+McKinley Community School for Adults - Farrington Campus at State of HI-Dept of Education-McKinley Community School for Adults - Farrington 1564 North King Street U-101, Honolulu, HI 96817 McKinley Community School for Adults (MCSA) - Farrington Campus provides adults with basic, remedial, and continuing education opportunities.
 Our programs include English Language Acquisition (ELA), Adult Basic Education (ABE), Adult Secondary Education (ASE), High School Equivalency (HSE) preparation, and Workforce Development Program (WDD).
-(808) 829-1399 www.mcsahawaii.org
+(808) 829-1399 https://www.mcsahawaii.org

-Mckinley Community School for Adults - Kauai Campus at State of Hawaii Dept of Education - Mckinley Community School for Adults - Kauai 3607-A Lala Road P-12, Lihue, HI 96766 Mckinley Community School for Adults (MCSA) - Kauai Campus provides adults with basic, remedial, and continuing education opportunities.
+McKinley Community School for Adults - Kauai Campus at State of Hawaii Dept of Education - Mckinley Community School for Adults - Kauai 3607-A Lala Road P-12, Lihue, HI 96766 McKinley Community School for Adults (MCSA) - Kauai Campus provides adults with basic, remedial, and continuing education opportunities.
 Our programs include English Language Acquisition (ELA), Adult Basic Education (ABE), Adult Secondary Education (ASE), High School Equivalency (HSE) preparation, and DOE support classes.
 We are an official GED test center.
-(808) 274-3390 www.mcsahawaii.org
+(808) 274-3390 https://www.mcsahawaii.org

-Mckinley Community School for Adults - Maui Campus at State of Hawaii Dept of Education - Mckinley Community School for Adults - Maui 179 West Kaahumanu Avenue, Kahului, HI 96732 Mckinley Community School for Adults (MCSA) - Maui Campus provides adults with basic, remedial, and continuing education opportunities.
+McKinley Community School for Adults - Maui Campus at State of Hawaii Dept of Education - Mckinley Community School for Adults - Maui 179 West Kaahumanu Avenue, Kahului, HI 96732 McKinley Community School for Adults (MCSA) - Maui Campus provides adults with basic, remedial, and continuing education opportunities.
 Our programs include English Language Acquisition (ELA), Adult Basic Education (ABE), Adult Secondary Education (ASE), Workforce Development Diploma (WDD), High School Equivalency (HSE) preparation, and DOE Support classes.
 We are an official GED and HiSET test center.
-(808) 873-3082 www.mcsahawaii.org
+(808) 873-3082 https://www.mcsahawaii.org

-Mckinley Community School for Adults - Mckinley Campus at State of Hawaii Dept of Education-Mckinley Community School for Adults-Mckinley 634 Pensacola Street 216, Honolulu, HI 96814 McKinley Community School for Adults - McKinley Campus provides adults with basic, remedial, and continuing education opportunities.
+McKinley Community School for Adults - McKinley Campus at State of Hawaii Dept of Education-McKinley Community School for Adults-McKinley 634 Pensacola Street 216, Honolulu, HI 96814 McKinley Community School for Adults - McKinley Campus provides adults with basic, remedial, and continuing education opportunities.
 Our programs include English Language Acquisition (ELA), Adult Basic Education (ABE), Adult Secondary Education (ASE), High School Equivalency (HSE) preparation, and general interest classes.
 We are an official GED and HiSET test center.
-(808) 594-0540 www.mcsahawaii.org
+(808) 594-0540 https://www.mcsahawaii.org

-Mckinley Community School for Adults - Moanalua Campus at State of Hawaii Dept of Education-Mckinley Community School for Adults-Moanalua 2825-A Ala Ilima Street, Honolulu, HI 96818 Mckinley Community School for Adults (MCSA) - Moanalua Campus provides adults with basic, remedial, and continuing education opportunities.
+McKinley Community School for Adults - Moanalua Campus at State of Hawaii Dept of Education-Mckinley Community School for Adults-Moanalua 2825-A Ala Ilima Street, Honolulu, HI 96818 McKinley Community School for Adults (MCSA) - Moanalua Campus provides adults with basic, remedial, and continuing education opportunities.
 Our programs include English Language Acquisition (ELA), Adult Basic Education (ABE), Workplace Literacy Adult Secondary Education (ASE), High School Equivalency (HSE) preparation, and DOE Support classes.
-(808) 305-1180 www.mcsahawaii.org
+(808) 305-1180 https://www.mcsahawaii.org

 MDA Care Center Network at Muscular Dystrophy Association Inc. 1016 West Jackson Boulevard 1073, Chicago, IL 60607 Get access to state-of-the-art multidisciplinary care through MDA Care Centers across the United States.
 Note: There are no Care Centers in Hawaii, but individuals have access to other Care Centers throughout the nation.
 Please see the web site for more details.
 (833) 275-6321 https://www.mda.org/care/mda-care-centers